LilithRainbows/HabboAirPlus/README.txt

 -Added visual color indicator to know if a command is valid -Disabled chat input flood lock to allow using commands even with flood -Disable chat text paste limitation
--Disabled PollReject to avoid poll cancelation (but they remain hidden during current game session) -Improved seasonal decoration
+-Disabled PollReject to avoid poll cancelation -Improved xmas decoration
 -Fix login token validation
 -Fixed room rendering at very large resolutions
--Fixed black color inconsistency in the top background of rooms on HDR/OLED displays -Fixed random unresponsive left part of the screen (where the chat history is located) (beta fix) -Fixed a bug that prevent users context menus visibility when iterating between rooms (beta fix) -Fixed current room info collapse
+-Fixed black color inconsistency in the top background of rooms on HDR/OLED displays -Fixed random unresponsive left part of the screen (where the chat history is located) (beta fix) -Fixed a bug that prevent users context menus visibility when iterating between rooms (beta fix) -User and furni chooser are now visible after entering a room if it was open previously opened (beta fix) -Fixed current room info collapse
 -Removed wired save confirmation message
 -Improved friend name highlight system
 -Now zoom level 1 centers camera position
--Avoid remote errors logs and force full local errors logs -Improved memenu toolbar icon
--Fixed messenger close button position